laiky2506/ace_resource/README.md

 ![Image](img/q2/img_003.jpg)

 ### STEP 3: Data Cleaning And Features Engineering
-It is noticed that the dtype of "Date" column is sting object.
-Therefore we need to convert it into datetime object.
-Then we will extract month from this column.
+It is noticed that the dtype of the "Date" column is a string object.
+Therefore we need to convert it into a DateTime object.
+Then we will extract the month from this column.

 ```
 data['Date'] = pd.to_datetime(data['Date'],format="%d.%m.%Y")